roodolv/markdown-toggle.nvim/README.md

   -- Skip blank lines and headings in Visual mode (except for `quote()`) enable_blankhead_skip = true,
-  -- Insert an indented quote for new lines within quoted text enable_inner_indent = false,
   -- Toggle only unmarked lines first enable_unmarked_only = true,
   -- Automatically continue lists on new lines